GLM-130B: An Open Bilingual Pre-trained Model: Inference on RTX 2080 Ti

-\vvpara{GLM's INT4 Weight Quantization Scaling Law.} Figure~\ref{fig:scaling_law} right shows the performance trend as the increase of the model size, indicating the emergence of a scaling law for GLM's INT4 weight quantization performance.
-We examine the underlying mechanism of this unique property observed for GLM.
+\vvpara{GLM's INT4 Weight Quantization Scaling Law.} We examine the underlying mechanism of this unique INT4 weight quantization scaling law exhibited in Figure~\ref{fig:scaling_law} right.
 We plot the weight value distributions in Figure~\ref{fig:scaling_law} left, which turns out to directly impact the quantization quality.
 Specifically, a wider-distributed linear layer needs to be quantized with larger bins, leading to more precision loss.
 Thus the wide-distributed \texttt{attn-dense} and \texttt{w2} matrices explain the INT4 quantization failure for GPT-style BLOOM.
-Conversely, GLMs tend to have much narrower distributions than those of similar-sized GPTs, and the gap between INT4 and FP16 versions keeps further decreasing as the GLM model size scales up (Cf. Figure~\ref{fig:quantization_appendix} in Appendix~\ref{app:quantization_analysis} for details).
+Conversely, GLMs tend to have much narrower distributions than those of similar-sized GPTs, and the gap between INT4 and FP16 versions keeps further decreasing as the GLM model size scales up (Cf. Figure~\ref{fig:quantization_appendix} in Appendix for details).

 \hide{